sanoj-m/Razer-Blade-Pro-17-2020-Hackintosh-Monterey/README.md

 * HDMI, Mini Display port, USB C- HDMI or DP
 * Nvidia 2080 super maxq
 * CardReader
-* Thunderbolt 3 without hotplug
+* Thunderbolt 3 (If anyone have any idea how to get it working, please discuss it with me)

 ## Options and Fixes: